What Are Cookies

 - Functional Cookies – These are cookies that automatically remember choices that users have previously made in order to improve their experience next time they visit a website.
 For example, where users select their preferred settings and layouts.

 - Targeting or Advertising Cookies – These cookies are similar to performance cookies, in that they collect information about users behaviour.
-However, this information is used at individual user level to advertise products and services to users on the basis of the behavioural information collected.
+However, this information is used at the individual user level to advertise products and services to users on the basis of the behavioural information collected.

 The Cookies We Set